splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

     :maxdepth: 5
     :hidden:

-    Migrate from the Smart Agent to the Collector <smart-agent-migration-to-otel-collector.rst>
     otel-requirements.rst
     components.rst
     install-the-collector.rst
     Collector for Kubernetes <collector-kubernetes/collector-kubernetes-intro.rst>
     Collector for Linux <collector-linux/collector-linux-intro.rst>
     Collector for Windows <collector-windows/collector-windows-intro.rst>
     deployments/otel-deployments.rst
-    configure-the-collector.rst
     Zero config auto instrumentation <zero-config.rst>
     Discover metric sources automatically <discovery-mode.rst>
     Use the Universal Forwarder <collector-with-the-uf.rst>
     Troubleshooting <troubleshooting.rst>
     Commands reference <otel-commands.rst>
+    Migrate from the Smart Agent to the Collector <smart-agent-migration-to-otel-collector.rst>

 Use the Splunk Distribution of the OpenTelemetry Collector to receive, process, and export metric, trace, and log data and metadata for Splunk Observability Cloud.